Lana Del Rey: Early life and education

 When I was very young I was sort of floored by the fact that my mother and my father and everyone I knew was going to die one day, and myself too.
 I had a sort of a philosophical crisis.
 I couldn't believe that we were mortal.
 For some reason that knowledge sort of overshadowed my experience.
 I was unhappy for some time.
 I got into a lot of trouble.
 I used to drink a lot.
 That was a hard time in my life.

 Grant later dropped out of school to go to rehab; she has been sober since 2003.
 She spent a year living on Long Island with her aunt and uncle and working as a waitress.
-During this time, Grant's uncle taught her to play guitar and she "realized [that she] could probably write a million songs with those six chords".
+Grant, also briefly worked as a model, signed to Ford.
+During that time, Grant's uncle taught her to play guitar and she "realized [that she] could probably write a million songs with those six chords".
 Shortly after, she began writing songs and performing in nightclubs around the city under various names such as "Sparkle Jump Rope Queen" and "Lizzy Grant and the Phenomena".
-"I was always singing, but didn't plan on pursuing it seriously", she said:When I got to New York City when I was eighteen, I started playing in clubs in Brooklyn—I have good friends and devoted fans on the underground scene, but we were playing for each other at that point—and that was it.She originally attended SUNY Geneseo in Geneseo, New York, but dropped out to take a gap year.
-In fall 2004, at age 19, Grant enrolled at Fordham University in the Bronx, New York City, where she majored in philosophy, with an emphasis on metaphysics.
+"I was always singing, but didn't plan on pursuing it seriously", she said:

+When I got to New York City when I was eighteen, I started playing in clubs in Brooklyn—I have good friends and devoted fans on the underground scene, but we were playing for each other at that point—and that was it.

+She originally attended State University of New York at Geneseo, but dropped out to take a gap year.
+In fall 2004, at age 19, Grant enrolled at Fordham University in the Bronx, New York where she majored in philosophy with an emphasis on metaphysics.
 She has said she chose to study the subject because it "bridged the gap between God and science...
 I was interested in God and how technology could bring us closer to finding out where we came from and why."